renakollmannsuhr/StreetSense/README.md

 # Product Page

-Our current product page draft is available on [Wix](https://williamdw6.wixsite.com/streetsense), and by pressing the "info" button on our app followed by "product page" on the subsequent modal.
+Our product page is available at [Wix](https://williamdw6.wixsite.com/streetsense), and by pressing the "info" button on our app followed by the "product page" link on the subsequent modal that opens.

 # Milestone 3 Slide Deck
 [Canva presentation slides link](https://www.canva.com/design/DAGXtvv-OYY/TmOeM271FtU25H9288DUEw/edit?utm_content=DAGXtvv-OYY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)